 The funds raised are split 50/50

-Half on fun activities- Outings to the team park , cinema , zoo, games, lots creative art workshops, monthly birthday parties for the children and built a playground
+Half on fun activities– Outings to the theam park, cinema, zoo, games, lots of creative art workshops, murals, monthly birthday parties for the children and building a playground

-Half on the running costs of the home and schooling- including clothes, shoes , beds, school supplies and sports equipment.
-We’ve provided electricity, clean water, created a dry food supply fund , and provided hundreds of meals
+Half on the running costs of the home/center and schooling– including clothes, shoes , beds, school supplies and sports equipment.
+We’ve provided electricity, clean water, built a well, put in mosquito screens, safety netting, funded building projects, created a dry food supply fund and provided hundreds of meals

 Before and after a new bedroom

 The children get involved with painting the new playground and mural

 Making cupcakes Trips to the fun fair

 The following Children’s homes are involved in the project.

 The Sri Jinananda Childrens Home, Wellawatta